Explanation of Course Numbers

 EXNS 8108.
 Laboratory Techniques in Human Physiology.
 2 Credits.

 Introduction of lab techniques in human measurement and the scientific theory underlying their application.
 Focus on assessment of diet, body composition, calorimetry, cardiovascular homeostasis, muscular strength and endurance in human assessment.
-Prerequisite: EXNS 6202 or with the permission of the instructor.
-Students in MS and MPH programs must have the instructor's permission before enrolling.
-Instructor will consider waiving Prerequisites for students upon request and review of completed coursework.
+Prerequisites: EXNS 6202 or with the permission of the instructor, students in MS and MPH programs must have the instructor's permission before enrolling, instructor will consider waiving Prerequisites for students upon request and review of completed coursework.

 EXNS 8110.
 Seminar in Exercise Physiology and Applied Nutrition.
 1-2 Credits.